pingcap/docs/dashboard/continuous-profiling.md

 ## Access the page

-You can access the instance profiling page using either of the following methods:
+You can access the continuous profiling page using either of the following methods:

 - After logging into TiDB Dashboard, click **Advanced Debugging** > **Profiling Instances** > **Continuous Profiling** on the left navigation bar.